Check In

 If you have any concerns or feel unsure about the process, don’t hesitate to ask the medical staff or your doctor.

-We have experienced healthcare providers, doctors, consultants and medical assistants to guide you at each and every step of the urine test.
+At Family Urgent Care, we have experienced healthcare providers, doctors, consultants and medical assistants to guide you at each and every step of the urine test.

 Whether you need to collect a sample for a drug test or perhaps a simple routine urinalysis, our expert team makes sure that you have a quick and stress-free visit.

-Here’s what you can expect when you walk in:
+Here’s what you can expect when you walk in

 • Clear instructions: No confusion as we explain everything to you.